ddanix/Search-and-Grab-urls-from-Search-engines-yahoo-bin-google-C/README.md

-Grab results and filters urls to log file in c lang
+Code sucks but works,

+search.c:

-Simple way to grab results connecting with a http proxy from bing yahoo and google and filter urls into a log file.
+uses a proxy to grab search results from bing yahoo and google and save html data into a log file.

-Urls fetched are just basename, no path implemented.
+filter.c:

+filters from log file created by search only the urls of the search.